 When a client provides payment to a business or professional, they expect and deserve the best quality service in that field.
 The professional should provide the service to benefit the client and have a duty of care towards the client.
 The professional and business are responsible for the outcome of their services provided, whether positive or negative.
 There are cases where a professional may be held liable for negligence.

 An example of negligence in the working environment is when an architect provides flawed designs.
 As a result, the final product does not match the client’s expectations and what the architect promised.
-The architect is liable for the flaws in the structure, and the client will sue for the costs of fixing the structure and compensation.
+The client will sue for the costs of fixing the structure and compensation.
 Such cases result in the business facing financial loss and also reputation damage.

 Professional Indemnity insurance (PI) is a perfect cover to protect the business and professionals involved in these situations.
-Professional indemnity insurance will provide the company with the cover of the cost of the claim and defence.
+PI insurance will provide the company with the cover of the cost of the claim and defence.
 The insurer’s assistance will help the business avoid significant financial loss and focus on future projects.
 In addition, PI insurance understands mistakes do happen and help professionals when they need it the most.

 Most businesses try to make their services stand out and sound the best to attract clients by upselling.
 Upselling is a very common practice when there are many competitors in the industry, and it can be successful in its way.
 However, at the same time, it can also be recognised as misrepresenting, as a business may not provide what they are advertising, even though they may believe they do.

 Professional Indemnity insurance (PI) in these cases will provide cover for defence and compensation costs.
 In addition, Professional Indemnity will help the business explain its side in court, which will help them show that the misrepresentation may have been accidental.
-Insurance could solve the case with a compensation settlement.
 Solving the issue quickly with PI insurance will help the business avoid reputation damage and more significant financial loss.